MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     > [!TIP]
     > Due to a limitation of the Xamarin.Android, binding tools only a single Android archive (AAR) can be added per binding project.
 If multiple AAR files need to be included, then multiple Xamarin.Android projects are required, one per each AAR.
 If this were the case for this walkthrough, then the previous four actions of this step would have to be repeated for each archive.
 As an alternative option, it is possible to manually merge multiple Android archives as a single archive and as a result you could use a single Xamarin.Android binding project.

 1. The final action is to build the library and make don't have any compilation errors.
-In case of compilation errors, they can be addressed and handled using the Metadata.xml file, which we created earlier by adding xml transformation metadata, which will add, remove, or rename library members.
+In case of compilation errors, they can be addressed and handled using the Metadata.xml file, which you created earlier by adding xml transformation metadata, which will add, remove, or rename library members.

 ## Consume the binding library

 The final step is to consume the Xamarin.Android binding library in a Xamarin.Android application.
-Let's create a new Xamarin.Android project, add reference to the binding library and active render Bubble Picker UI:
+Create a new Xamarin.Android project, add reference to the binding library and render Bubble Picker UI:

 1. Create Xamarin.Android project.
 Use the **Android > App > Android App** as a starting point and select **Latest and Greatest** as you Target Platforms option to avoid compatibility issues.
 All the following steps target this project: